 When you choose drinks for your menu, think about how many options you want to include.
 You don’t want to overwhelm customers with too many options, but you also don’t want to limit their choices.
 Although there’s no established number of drinks to include, it’s generally good to have at least eight to twelve different wine, beer, and cocktail options.
 Keep in mind, this number can vary depending on a number of factors, such as which alcohol category bars choose to focus on.

 If you’re a craft beer establishment like Yard House, it makes sense to offer over 100 beer options.
 Many customers visit this establishment specifically for their huge selection of beer.
 Similarly, people expect wine bars like Vinted to have a good number of wine offerings and cocktail bars like Dead Rabbit to have a more extensive cocktail list.
 It is important to build and successfully control your bar inventory, BevSpot is the perfect way to get started.

-Be sure to add new offerings and cocktail specials, and remove products you no longer carry.
+Be sure to add new offerings and cocktail specials and remove products you no longer carry.
 If you stock a new local beer but don’t include it on your menu, it’s going to collect dust on your shelves.
 Also, if you forget to remove menu items you’re out of, your customers will be frustrated when they take the time to choose a wine, only to find out that it’s no longer available.

 Also consider seasonality.
 If you own an establishment in a location that experiences the seasons, think twice before offering spiked hot chocolate in July or frozen margaritas in January.
 As the seasons change, so should some of your drink menu offerings.